Cyborgscode/Personal-Voice-Assistent/README.md

 If one or more are found, they get added to the searchresult list and you will instantly hear them.

 This results in a minor problem if you really wanne search for all songs containing "pop" in the name: you can't anymore.
 If you need this, disable the metacache favorite search by replacing "true" with "false".

+### Cluster Setup

+With the Cluster Plugin, you can have satelite clients.
+Between the configured client, **which need to run pipewire-pulse & wireplumber** tcp-tunnels are created to cluster the speakers and microphones.
+So, yes, you are now able to roll out a bunch of raspis with USB soundbars or additional pcs in your home, and  play musik on all of them.
+There is no latency control, so do not put them to near together ;) Also you can give commands to your PVA via each of those microphones.

+SSH-SETUP:

+You need to be able to access the clients via ssh.
+You can create keys for each client, or use a default key.
+It's up to you.

+If you enter "ssh desktopuser@192.168.178.2" or "ssh -i ~/.ssh/key.for.ip.2.rsa desktopuser@192.168.178.2"  and you can login without a password, your good to go.
+Key passwords are handled by your ssh-agent i.e. the gnome-keyring-daemon.
+Don't ask for password support, you won't get it.

+Features:

+PVA-Cluster detects the presence or absence of configured clients automatically and setups or destroys the tunnel on the fly.
+You do not need to restart PVA to make this work.

+Two new sinks are available ALLTUNNEL and ALLMICS.
+All clients are auto-linked to these two sinks.
+ALLMICS is linked to the PVA Inputnode und ALLTUNNEL is connected to any outgoing tunnel speaker and the default speaker you configured.

+All you need to do is open PAVU Control or ANY OTHER Pipewire Alternative App i.e. QPWGRAPH and transfer the output of you app to the ALLTUNNEL sink.

+PVA won't do this for you, as there are a lot of possible configurations imageinable that would be sabotaged by automatic linakge.
+I.E. if you run EASYEFFECTS and have taken control of your musicapp, you select ALLTUNNEL in the pipewire tab of EASYEFFECTs and enjoy it's benefits.
+If PVA would interfere here, you audiosetup could break a bit, and thats not PVAs intend.
+So, YOU choose, where your apps shall output its sound to, PVA just setups the cluster for you.

+"Computer restart client <NAME>" => restarts the tunnel to that client.
+From time to time the sound starts to crackle a bit, a known problem of those pulse tunnels.
+If it happens, just tell your PVA to restart the client and it will rewire the tunnel.
+The crackling will stop.

+If your sound starts stuttering, your client device is poorly connected to the net or setuped in some unusally way.
+From observation: Pinephones have issues in the first 1-2 minutes after the tunnel started, but catch up later.
+A wild guess here: could be wlan/wifi throtteling.

+A working conncection takes around 200kB/s per client.
+Even with 2,4GHz wifi you can run a couple of clients, but remember: If someone on your channel sends MB/s traffic, your available bandwith can be shorten to a point, where the clients stutter.
+It will autocorrect itself with enough bandwith available.